Mazapan – Easy Homemade Recipe

 Don’t be afraid to press very hard!
 The more compact the mixture is the better it’ll keep its form.

 3. Remove them very gently as they break very easily.
 Tip: Push from the sides of the mold and not from the center.
-Do it a little bit at the time to avoid braking it.
+Do it a little bit at the time to avoid breaking it.

-Recommended molds to use
+Recommended molds

 Mazapan’s shape is traditionally round and it comes wrapped in a clear plastic paper.
 The goal is to always open the wrap without crumbling the candy since it has a very fragile texture.